 8. Whoa-back on large money deals

 It’s human to be uneasy during uncertain times, but only allow yourself one day to ‘freak out’.
 After that, get your battle face on and make adjustments.
 However, the one caveat to making change is to not make any major financial decisions in the first 7-14 days.
-For instance, don’t cash in your 401K or buy a new car/house, or rank up your credit cards.
-Put your mind to work and figure out some ways how to adjust in ways that help you and not hurt.
+For instance, don’t cash in your 401K buy a new car/house, or rank up your credit cards.
+Put your mind to work and figure out some ways to adjust in ways that help you and not hurt.
 Put together a budget and get a plan in place.

 9. Emergency fund